sonodar/aws-ssm-env-ruby/README.md

 set as the environment variable name.

-For example, if the parameter name is `/staging/secure/DB_PASSWORD`, the parameter value is set to `ENV['DB_PASSWORD']`.
+For example, if the parameter name is `/staging/secure/DB_PASSWORD`, the parameter value is set to `ENV['DB_PASSWORD']` or Settings.DB_PASSWORD.
-The naming of environment variables is optional and can be customized.
+The naming of variables is optional and can be customized.
 (described later)

 ## Installation